 I have done some research.
 My research interests are mainly in computer architecture, operating systems, and security.
-Currently, I am most interested in trusted execution environments (TEEs), sandboxing and isolation, and heterogeneous computing.
+More specifically, I am currently most interested in trusted execution environments (TEEs), sandboxing and isolation, and heterogeneous computing.

 Publications

-Vijay Dhanraj, Harpreet Singh Chawla, Tao Zhang, Daniel Manila, Eric Thomas Schneider, Erica Fu, Mona Vij, Chia-Che Tsai, Donald E. Porter
+Vijay Dhanraj, Harpreet Singh Chawla, Daniel Manila, Eric Thomas Schneider, Erica Fu, Mona Vij, Chia-Che Tsai, Donald E. Porter

-ACM International Systems and Storage Conference (SYSTOR), 2025.
-To appear.
-Pre-published on arXiv. - Mechanisms of Memory Protection
+ACM International Systems and Storage Conference (SYSTOR), 2025

 Service